Enterprise-Group-Ltd/aws-services-tagable-resources/README.md

     * AWS CLI named profile documentation is here: [Named Profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)
 4. Install the [bash](https://www.gnu.org/software/bash/) shell
     * The bash shell is included in most distributions and is pre-installed on AWS EC2 Linux instances
-5. Download this utility script or create a local copy and run it on the local or EC2 linux instance
+5. Download this utility script or create a local copy and run it on the local or EC2 Linux instance
     * Example: `$ bash ./aws-services-tagable-resources.sh -p AWS_CLI_profile`

 ## [Prerequisites](#prerequisites)